juicyfx/juicy/README.md

 </p>

 The main goal of **Juicy Functions** is to provide easy a free tools and integrations for [ZEIT Now](https://zeit.co).
-Sidebar goal is to help others trully understand how ZEIT ecosystem works and how lambd(s) works.
+Secondary goal is to help others trully understand how ZEIT ecosystem works and how lambd(s) works.

 ## Tools